hirememorey/election_game/DEVELOPER_HANDOFF.md

 - **NEW**: Enhanced turn status display with phase-specific styling
 - **NEW**: Production deployment on Render with proper configuration
 - **NEW**: Game data aligned with actual game mechanics
+- **NEW**: Round 5 confusion fixed - legislation session now triggers at end of round 4
+- **NEW**: Improved legislation session UI with clear trading and voting phases
+- **NEW**: Added Pass Turn functionality for better user experience
+- **NEW**: Enhanced action point handling during legislation sessions

 ## 🎯 Recommended Development Approach

-### Phase 1: Complete Action Points Frontend (1-2 days)
+### Phase 1: Apple-Level Design System Testing (1-2 days)
-1. Follow `FRONTEND_IMPLEMENTATION_GUIDE.md` step-by-step
-2. Implement AP display, action costs, and campaign UI
+1. Test the new Apple-level design system across different devices
+2. Verify mobile responsiveness and touch interactions
-3. Test thoroughly on mobile devices
+3. Test accessibility features and contrast ratios
-4. Ensure all existing functionality still works
+4. Gather user feedback on the new design system

 ### Phase 2: Extensive Playtesting (2-3 days)
 1. Play multiple games with different strategies